 No glass bottles, aluminium cans, metal Thermo bottles, or plastic PET bottles.
 Bottom line – no water bottles.
 They are very strict about this and will show no mercy in confiscating your bottles.
 Once confiscated, you will not be able to reclaim it.
 Aerosol and spray items are also banned – unless it is clearly a medically necessary item, such as an inhaler.

 The best solution is to bring an empty hydration pack or handheld and hope that you’ll be able to fill it up once you are past security.

-Last year, security permitted runners to bring unopened sponsor items, including Calorie Mate jelly, Pocari Sweat jelly, and Body Mainte jelly.
-However, each item had to be 250ml or less for a total of 500ml or less.
+Last year, security permitted runners to bring unopened gels and nutritional items, such as gu gels, Clif Bloks, etc. Of course, unopened sponsor items such as Calorie Mate jelly, Pocari Sweat jelly, and Body Mainte jelly are welcomed.
+Each individual item had to be 250ml or less for a combined total of 500ml or less.
 Similarly, runners were permitted one unopened aerosol/spray items of 120ml or less, limited to either the Air Salon Pas (120ml or less) or Anessa Perfect UV Spray Aqua Booster.

 The Race Itself